networknext/unity/examples/walkthroughs/complex_client_example.md

 Each of these situations corresponds to what is called a "context" in the Network Next SDK.

 A context is simply a custom struct that you define which is passed in to malloc and free callbacks that we call to perform allocations on behalf of the SDK.
-The context passed is gives you the flexibility to have a specific memory pool for Network Next (most common), or even to have a completely different allocation pool used for each client and server instance.
+The context passed gives you the flexibility to have a specific memory pool for Network Next (most common), or even to have a completely different allocation pool used for each client and server instance.
 That's what we're going to do in this example.

 Let's define a base context that will be used for global allocations:
 ```csharp